Italy in April: all you need to know to plan the perfect trip in 2023

 Puglia is one of my favorite destinations in Italy in April

-Further South and warmer than other destinations in this list, in April in Puglia you will be able to enjoy long days out and you may even get the chance to wear summer clothing here (don’t count on it, though, always bring layers!
+Further South and often (not always!) warmer than other destinations in this list, in April in Puglia you will be able to enjoy long days out and take in the beauty of Puglia’s beautiful towns without the scorching temperatures of the summer.

 Wonderful places to visit in Puglia at this time are